H1vee/H1vee/README.md

 # 💫 About Me:
-Hello, my name is Artem.
+Hello. my name is Artem.
 I'm a Student of Yuriy Fedkovych Chernivtsi National University.Department of Mathematical Problems of Management and Cybernetics.

 ## 🌐 Socials: